Red-legged seriema: Distribution and habitat

-Behavior and ecology
+Behaviour and ecology

 Seriemas are wary, territorial, and diurnal birds.
 Generally, the red-legged seriema is sedentary, although there are reports of temperature-related migrations.
 It is typically seen singly or in pairs, but occasionally in groups of up to four individuals, apparently families.
 It usually walks on the ground and can easily run faster than a human in its habitat.
-It will flee a car on foot at speeds up to 25 km/h (15 mph) before flying.
+It will flee a car on foot at speeds up to 25 km/h before flying.

-Territorial defense may involve agonistic confrontation between individuals, initially characterized by full vocalization duets followed by short runs and flights towards intruders, alternated with claws and beak attacks.
+Territorial defence may involve agonistic confrontation between individuals, initially characterised by full vocal duets followed by short runs and flights towards intruders, alternated with claws and beak attacks.
 In one conflict between two birds, they jumped at each other feet-first, keeping their balance by flapping.

-This species typically nests on low trees or bushes, so that adults are able to reach the nest from the ground by short hops or flutters rather than by flying.
+This species typically nests on low trees or bushes, so that adults are able to reach the nest from the ground by short hops or flutters, rather than by flying.

 Red-legged seriemas demonstrate an unusual way of hunting vertebrate prey; they pick the prey up with their beak and repeatedly throw it at the ground until it is stunned or dead.

-Vocalization
+Voice

-Full vocalization by the seriema is mainly done at dawn and to a lesser extent, at dusk.
+Full vocal activity is mainly done at dawn and to a lesser extent, at dusk.
 It can also occur irregularly at other times of day.

 The song has a quality described as "a cross between 'the serrated bark of a young dog and the clucking of turkeys'".
 At the loudest part of the song, the bird has its neck bent so its head is touching its back.
 Both members of a pair as well as young down to the age of two weeks sing; often one member of a family starts a song just as another finishes, or two sing simultaneously.
-The song can be heard several kilometers away; in Emas National Park, Brazil, in 1981–1982, observers often heard four red-legged seriemas or groups singing at once.
+The song can be heard several kilometres away; in Emas National Park, Brazil, in 1981–1982, observers often heard four red-legged seriemas or groups singing at once.

 The full song consists of three sections: